What’s the Big Deal?

 - Non-alphabetic characters (for example, !, $, #, %) – NOTE: Using & in your password will cause problems logging into TruView

 Additionally, your password must be changed every 180 days.
 You will receive notifications periodically after having the same password for 150 days to change the password.
 After 180 days, the account will be flagged as requiring a password change, and you will not be able to log on without changing it.

 How Can I Change My Password?

 - Go to http://secure.truman.edu/password/to change it online

 - Go to any campus computer, hit CTRL-ALT-DEL and select the “Change Password…” option

-- Stop by the Helpdesk in Pickler 203 where you can receive in person help in changing the password
+- Stop by the IT Service Center in Pickler Memorial Library 203 where you can receive in-person help with your password change

-SecurityStats.com, where you can test the strength of your password
+You can test the strength of your password here:

 SecurityFocus article “The Simplest Security”